PRIDE-Archive/pride-ontology/CONTRIBUTING.md

 ### 1. Overview

-This ontology repository is designed to provide a structured vocabulary for [your specific domain here].
+The PRIDE ontology repository is designed to provide a structured vocabulary for [PRIDE database].
 Contributors are encouraged to add new terms, improve definitions, or report issues to help the ontology remain relevant and accurate.

 ### 2. Getting Started